quangmnh/yugioh-combo-planner/README.md

 # Credit
 ME and ME, thank me very much for bringing me comfort, memorizing these shite is suck a dick move, how do I even do that if I can't even memorize my homework???

-and YOU of course, for choosing to use this shitty app, or if you can add the combo testing function, i will head over and we can have a coffee togheter.
+and YOU of course, for choosing to use this shitty app, or if you can add the combo testing function, i will head over and we can have a coffee together.

 # Project History